 This may mean your project doesn’t fit the funder’s priorities at this time, or in this funding cycle.
 Perhaps their focus has changed or your program might not be within their criteria according to their take on your application.

 Not fully addressing the evaluation criteria

 If your grant application does not completely fulfill the funder’s criteria, you will not be successful.
 Does your application clearly answer all the questions and does the project proposed meet all of the criteria in the RFP?
-A successful grant is one that makes the funder confident that your organization can better fulfill their objectives than any other.
+A successful grant is one making the funder confident your organization can better fulfill their objectives than any other.